Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 - **Member** - this role is assigned to a User who is granted access to the Organization's Project and, accordingly, to all resources within this Project.
 Member can't add/remove other Users in the Project and even can't see information about them.

 ## Create Organization
-To create a new Organization do the following:
+To create a new Organization, do the following:
 - go to the *Organizations page* and click the CREATE ORGANIZATION icon in the upper left corner;
 - specify the **Name** of the Organization and click on the CREATE icon:
 ![](../../assets/images/organizations/5-org.png?classes=border,shadow)